-During this webinar we will describe the best practices in case processing and common sources of bias and present case studies.
-The webinar will be followed by a Q&A session.
+During this webinar, we described the best practices in case processing and common sources of bias and present case studies.
+The webinar is followed by a Q&A session.

 - Best practices in case processing

 - Understanding of the importance of continuous training in pharmacovigilance

 Who is the presenter?

 Stefania has been working in pharmacovigilance since 1985.
 Prior to joining seQure she held the position of Head of Corporate Drug Safety and qualified Deputy EU QPPV in a large pharmaceutical company where she managed Pharmacovigilance Department ensuring timely and quality delivery of projects.
 During her career, she has been responsible for a variety of pharmacovigilance operations in both pre-registration and post-marketing settings, case processing, PSUR and DSUR preparation, ICSR/SUSAR electronic transmission to the EMA, safety database validation, safety variations, signal detection, RMPs development, SDEA/Safety Management Plans and liaising with regulatory authorities.